MLGB3/buildout.mlgb/README.md

 cd ~/sites/bdlss/parts/solr/
 java -Dsolr.solr.=/home/bdlss/sites/bdlss/parts/solr/solr -jar start.jar
 ```
-Then visit the following two URLs to instigate a full import for books and catalogues
+Then visit the following two URLs (on the server using lynx?) to instigate a full import for books and catalogues

 ```bash
 http://127.0.0.1:1234/solr/books/dataimport?command=full-import